Yogesh-1910/Financer/README.md

 # Financier - AI-Powered Personal Finance Manager

 Financier is a modern, full-stack web application designed to help users manage their finances effectively.
-It features a responsive React frontend and a powerful Python backend powered by a fine-tuned Phi-2 large language model (LLM).
+It features a responsive React frontend and a powerful Python backend powered by a fine-tuned Phi-3 mini large language model (LLM).
 The application provides tools for budget tracking, loan management, stock monitoring, and an intelligent financial assistant named FinBot.

  <!-- Replace with a good screenshot of your app's dashboard -->